Border reivers

+The historian G. M. Trevelyan summed up Border society by writing:

+Like the Homeric Greeks, the Borderers were cruel and barbarous men, slaying each other like beasts of the forest, but high in pride and honour and rough faithfulness.

-The term "border reiver" is an exonym and anachronistic term used to describe the raiders, outlaws, and bandits who operated along and across the Anglo-Scottish border during the later Middle Ages and Early modern period.
-Amidst centuries of lawlessness, poverty, and low-intensity conflict, compounded by significant invasions along the Anglo-Scottish frontier, familial groups gradually coalesced into organised units of common defence and offence, giving rise to what would later be formalised as the 'Surnames.'
-The reivers, as we understand today, emerged in textual and archaeological evidence sometime between 1350 and 1450, with their activities reaching their height in the 16th century during the Tudor period in England and the late Stewart period in Scotland.
-They were infamous for raiding, eliciting protection money or taking hostages (blackmail), cattle rustling, and lawlessness, where justice was frequently negotiated through arbitration at Truce Days rather than enforced and mandated by state law.
+Amidst centuries of lawlessness, poverty and low-intensity conflict, compounded by significant invasions along the Anglo-Scottish frontier, familial groups gradually coalesced into organised units of common defence and offence based on kinship, giving rise to what would later be formalised as the 'Surnames.'
+The reivers emerged between 1350 and 1450, with their activities reaching their height in the 16th century during the Tudor period in England and the late Stewart period in Scotland.
+Reiving was a matter of subsistence for the borderer.
+They were infamous for raiding, blood feuds, eliciting protection money or taking hostages (blackmail), where justice was frequently negotiated through arbitration at Truce Days rather than enforced and mandated by state law.
+Often the dividing line between officially sanctioned raiding and independent raiding was not clear.
 Many crimes, such as theft and feuding, were treated with less severity due to the ancient customs and culture of the Borderlands, which had evolved over centuries to tolerate and codify such practices in the March law.

 Although less well-known than Highlanders in Scotland, whom they met and defeated in battle on occasion, the border reivers played a significant role in shaping Anglo-Scottish relations.
 Their activities were a major factor in ongoing tensions between the two kingdoms, and their raids often had international repercussions.
-There is an emerging historical debate over how great their threat and the extent to which their raids were state-directed rather than purely opportunistic.
+There is debate over how great their threat and the extent to which their raids were state-directed rather than purely opportunistic.

-The culture of the border reivers, characterised by honour, close family bonds, and self-defence, has been said to influence the culture of the Upland South in the United States.
+The culture of the border reivers, characterised by honour, close family bonds and self-defence, has been said to influence the culture of the Upland South in the United States.
 Many Borderers migrated as families to America, where their values are thought to have contributed significantly to the region's social structure and political ideologies, with echoes of their influence persisting even today.

 Etymology

 Reive, a noun meaning raid, comes from the Middle English (Scots) reifen.
 The verb reave meaning "plunder, rob", a closely related word, comes from the Middle English reven.
 There also exists a Northumbrian and Scots verb reifen.
 All three derive from Old English rēafian which means "to rob, plunder, pillage".
 Variants of these words were used in the Borders in the later Middle Ages.
-The corresponding verb in Dutch is "(be)roven", and "(be)rauben" in German.

 The earliest use of the combined term "border reiver" appears to be by Sir Walter Scott in his anthology Minstrelsy of the Scottish Border.
 George Ridpath (1716?–1772), the author of posthumously published The Border-History of England and Scotland, deduced from the earliest times to the union of the two crowns (London, 1776), referred not to 'border reivers' but only to banditti.